 The game’s scantily clad cheerleaders remained in place for the majority of the XFL’s one and only season in existence, even featuring in a bizarre half-time skit during the game between Orlando Rage and the Las Vegas Outlaws, which featured plenty in the way of suggestive imagery.

-Due to be broadcast in February 2017, a new documentary from ESPN’s superb 30 For 30 anthology series is hoping to lift the lid on that single season of XFL madness.
+Broadcast in February 2017, a new documentary from ESPN’s superb 30 For 30 anthology series is lifting the lid on that single season of XFL madness.

 And you can bet for damn sure those cheerleaders are going to feature.